Rehome, repurpose, reuse and recycle. Reducing the community’s contribution to landfill.

 The New Broom sweeping green.
 Providing employment and volunteering opportunities, reducing the community’s contribution to landfill and generating income for the Trust’s core activities.

 Each year we divert over 17 tonnes of donated goods from landfill and our new upcycling project means we can now salvage and re home even more.
 We PAT test and sell small electrics and have a range of wooden furniture and vintage bric a brac to complement our general household stock, books and clothing that you are used to seeing in the Broom.
 Our extensive range of CDs in hysterical order plus records and DVDs, houseplants, toys and the ubiquitous baby gear, mean there is something for everyone.
+In 2022 with funding from HIE we created 2 new part time jobs for creative upcycling. with the support of Ullapool Harbour Trust through the use of the community workshop Tess and Joany have saved numerous pieces of furniture from the doom of the dump, re imagining them as attractive household items from the quirky to the functional breathing new life into preloved pieces.

 Vintage, quirky, useful, less waste, less cost more fun……